LeoAlexandrov/Cms/README.md

 # Headless CMS

 This project currently is under heavy development.
 It consists of two parts - standalone content management system, and some SDK for content consuming applications.
 The SDK is the abstraction over the database, querying it directly.
-The third project **Test** is just a playground for debugging purposes, not unit tests.
+The third project **DemoSite** is a site using SDK for content rendering. **Test** project is just a playground for debugging purposes, not unit tests.

 The goal of the project is to enable users to create rich page content without knowledge of HTML/CSS, and on the other hand, to provide maximum flexibility to the backend developer.